fnky/sketch-dockpreview/README.md

 ## Contributing

-Contributions are welcomed, [file a pull request](https://github.com/fnky/sketch-dockpreview/issues) or [an issue](https://github.com/fnky/sketch-dockpreview/pulls).
+Contributions are always welcome!

+If you any problems or ideas for new features, you can [file an issue](https://github.com/fnky/sketch-dockpreview/issues).

+Have a new feature or fixed something?
+Please [file a pull request](https://github.com/fnky/sketch-dockpreview/pulls).

 ## License